Traditional Way of Distribution Has Problems

 - It's impossible to create a single executable file of an electron application.

-- Application source code are available for anyone.
+- The application's source code is available to anyone.

-- No ways to protect application assets (scripts, images and others).
+- No ways to protect the application's assets (scripts, images, etc.)

-- No ways to set executable file icon.
+- No ways to set the executable file icon.

 - No ways to add a splashscreen.

 BoxedApp Packer can pack all the files into a single executable file (packed exe).
-Being run, a packed exe doesn't unpack embedded files on the disk.
-They are in memory.
+When being executed, the packed exe doesn't unpack embedded files to the disk; they remain in the memory.

 Download BoxedApp Packer and run it.
-Select electron.exe as input exe, and set output exe path as you want (you can change the output name).
+Select electron.exe as the input exe and specify the output exe path as you want (you can change the output name).

-As you know, one needs to pass folder name of the electron app to electron.exe to run it:
+As you know, one needs to pass the folder name of the electron app to electron.exe in order to run it:

 > electron.exe file-explorer

-That's why you should also click to "Override command line" and type there:
+That's why one should also click "Override command line" and then type:

-It means then when someone runs the output exe, it runs as if "file-explorer" is passed as an argument.
+It means then when someone runs the output exe, it runs it as if "file-explorer" was passed as an argument.

-Click to Application Directory, then click to Add Files..., select all electron binaries (except electron.exe) and add them.
+Click Application Directory, then click Add Files..., select all the electron binaries (except electron.exe), and add them.

-Then click to Import Directory... and firstly select "file-explorer", then "locales" and finally "resources".
+Then click Import Directory... and first select "file-explorer" and then "locales" and, finally, "resources".